lawand/droper/readme.txt

 Changelog
 ---------

-0.4.5
-*Under Development*
+0.5.0 (2012-07-16)
+-Rewrote the GUI from scratch to fix kinetic scrolling and enable single tapping for opening folders on Symbian touch devices and restore desktop support, and generally made the GUI easier to use.
+-Added keypad shortcuts for S60v3 (Symbian non-touch) devices and keyboard shortcuts for desktop platforms.
+-Allowed switching between different application versions without losing settings (including login).
+-Fixed miscellaneous bugs.

 0.4.4 (2012-03-30)
-Added an option for shareable links.
+-Added an option for shareable links.
-Made some GUI updates and fixed some bugs.
+-Made some GUI updates and fixed some bugs.

 0.4.2 (2012-03-18)
-Changed upload method to allow larger file sizes.
+-Changed upload method to allow larger file sizes.
-Switched to version 1 of the Dropbox API.
+-Switched to version 1 of the Dropbox API.
-Made some GUI updated and fixed some bugs.
+-Made some GUI updated and fixed some bugs.

 0.4.0 (2011-08-30)
-Rewritten the UI to support S60v3 devices (non-touch devices), better integrate with Symbian and stabilize kinetic scrolling, but stop supporting desktop platforms.
+-Rewritten the UI to support S60v3 devices (non-touch devices), better integrate with Symbian and stabilize kinetic scrolling, but stop supporting desktop platforms.
-Added an option to get the Dropbox referral link.
+-Added an option to get the Dropbox referral link.
-Added an option to get public links to files in the public folder.
+-Added an option to get public links to files in the public folder.

 0.3.4 (2011-08-11)
-Updated the readme file.
+-Updated the readme file.

 0.3.1 (2011-04-14)
-Added an option to upload files, made lots of GUI enhancements including an experimental kinetic scrolling feature for Symbian, added an option to view file properties which include the date of last modification.
+-Added an option to upload files, made lots of GUI enhancements including an experimental kinetic scrolling feature for Symbian, added an option to view file properties which include the date of last modification.

 0.2.1 (2011-03-03)
-Added Symbian support.
+-Added Symbian support.

 0.1 (2011-02-21)
-Initial version.
+-Initial version.

 Installation Notes